 NOTE: This is a work in progress, not intended as a finished product.
 Not everything may work as expected.
-As you can see if you look in the code, it contains my callsign and other callsigns embedded in the code, so it is definitely not intended to be used as-is.
+As you can see if you look in the code, it contains several callsigns that are hard coded, so it is definitely not intended to be used as-is unless you are me...

-It is written for the Keil compiler, but it can easily be converted to the free SDCC compiler, see my Wiki page about 8051 development tools.
+It is written for the Keil compiler which is free to use with the Silabs parts but it can easily be converted to the also free SDCC compiler, see my Wiki page about 8051 development tools.